Need Maintenance?

 The Code of Practice for Suppliers sets out the CSR requirements every Towngas supplier must follow.

-New Suppliers must acknowledge our Code of Practice for Suppliers and Sustainable Purchasing Policy (including health and safety and climate-related requirements) before they are added to Towngas’ approved suppliers list.
-An annual review is conducted to ensure suppliers on the approved list are performing at a satisfactory level.
+New Suppliers must acknowledge our Code of Practice for Suppliers and Sustainable Purchasing Policy (including health and safety and climate-related requirements) before being added to Towngas’ approved suppliers list.
+An annual review is conducted to ensure suppliers on the approved list are performing at a satisfactory level that aligns with our purchasing practices, policies, and ESG-related requirements.
+We reserve the right to exclude any suppliers from contracting if they fail to meet our requirements.
+Suppliers with poor performance may be required to submit a corrective action plan and will be monitored for three years.

-At Towngas, we are committed to following 6S1 management principles for a safe and efficient workplace.
-We also promote 6S practices among our suppliers and support those who follow this methodology for improving efficiency, productivity and product quality, as well as reducing the risk of industrial accidents.
+At Towngas, we are committed to following 6S2 management principles for a safe and efficient workplace.
+We also promote 6S2 practices among our suppliers and support those who follow this methodology for improving efficiency, productivity and product quality, as well as reducing the risk of industrial accidents.

 Supply Chain Resilience